 PHY 110 Physics for the Health Sciences.
 3-4 cr.
-A descriptive introduction to those basic concepts of physics which have application to human health in general, and to the medical and paramedical professions in particular.
-Primary attention will be paid to the physics of various functions of the human body (e.g. muscular and skeletal motions, and the several senses, neural processes) and to the physics of commonly used instruments and equipment.
-Prerequisite: High school general science and algebra or consent of instructor.
-EL - 3 cr., LS - 4 cr.
+A descriptive introduction to those basic concepts of physics which have application to human health in general, and to the medical and paramedical

 PHY 120 Physical Science.
 3-4 cr.
 Selected topics from physics, geology, and astronomy.
-This course is not intended for those planning to major in a physical science; it does not fulfill the prerequisites for any more advanced courses.
+This course is not intended for those planning to majo in a physical science; it does not fulfill the prerequisites for any more advanced courses.
 May be offered without a laboratory for three credits or with a laboratory for four credits.
 Check the local timetable for credits listed.
 Not open to those who have had Physics 103, Physics 201, or equivalent.
 Prerequisites: None.
 EL - 3 cr., LS - 4 cr.

 PHY 141 General Physics.
 4 cr.
 The study of mechanics, heat, wave motion, and sound.
 Recommended for students majoring in business, elementary education, medical technology, pharmacy, pre-dentistry, and pre-medical studies.
-Three hours of lecture and three hours of laboratory-discussion per week or equivalent.
+Threshours of lecture and three hours of laboratory-discussion per week or equivalent.
 Prerequisite: one unit each of high school algebra and geometry.
-LS.
+LS

 PHY 142 General Physics.
 4 cr.
 A continuation of Physics 141.
-Electricity, magnetism, light, atomic, and nuclear physics.
-Three hours of lecture and three hours of laboratory-discussion per week, or equivalent.
-Prerequisite: Physics 141, LS.
+Electricity, magnetism, light, atomic and nuclear physics.
+Three hours of lecture and three hours of laboratory-discussion per week, of equivalent.
+Prerequisite: Physics 141.
+LS.

 PHY 201 General Physics.
 5 cr.
 The study of mechanics, heat, wave motion, and sound.
 Recommended for physical science and engineering majors.
-Three hours of lecture, one hour of discussion, and three hours of laboratory per week, or equivalent.
-Prerequisite: Mathematics 221 or concurrent registration in Mathematics 221 with consent of instructor.
-EL.
+Three hours of lecture, one hour of discussion and three hours of laboratory per week, of equivalent.
+Prerequisite: Mathematics 221 or cor current registration in Mathematics 221. with corsent of instructor.
+LS.

 PHY 202 General Physics.
 5 cr.
 A continuation of Physics 201.
 Electricity, magnetism, light, and nuclear physics.
-Prerequisite: Physics 201, concurrent registration in MAT 222 or consent of instructor.
-EL.
+Prerequisite: Physics 201, concurrer registration in MAT 222 or consent of instructo LS.

 PHY 205 Modern Physics.
 3 cr.
-Introduction to atomic, nuclear, solid state physics; kinetic theory, quantum theory.
+Introduction to atomic, nuclear, solid state physics; kinetic theory quantum theory.
 Prerequisite: Physics 202 and consent of instructor.
 EL.

 PHY 211 General Physics.
 4 cr.
 The study of mechanics, heat, and thermodynamics.
 Recommended for physical science and engineering majors.
 Three hours of lecture and three hours of laboratory per week, or equivalent.
-Prerequisite: concurrent registration in Mathematics 221.
+Prerequisite concurrent registration in Mathematics 221.
 LS.

 PHY 212 General Physics.
 4 cr.
 A continuation of Physics 211.
-Periodic motion, waves, electricity and magnetism.
-Three hours of lecture and three hours of laboratory per week, or equivalent.
-Prerequisite: Physics 211 and concurrent registration in Mathematics 222.
-LS.
+Periodic motion, waves, electricity an magnetism.
+Three hours of lecture and three hour of laboratory per week, or equivalent.
+Prerequisity Physics 211 and concurrent registration in Mathematics 222, LS.

 PHY 213 General Physics.
 4 cr.
 A continuation of Physics 212.
-Electromagnetic waves, atomic and nuclear physics.
+Electromagnetic waves, atomic an nuclear physics.
 Three hours lecture and three hours of laboratory per week, or equivalent.
 Prerequisite: Physics 212.
-L5.
+LS.

 PHY 291 Topics in Physics.
 1-3 cr.
-An extended coverage of one or more topics in physics such as environmental physics, energy, biophysics, mechanics, electricity and magnetism, electro-, magnetic radiation, statistical physics, solid state physics, relativity, quantum mechanics, atomic and nuclear physics.
+An extende coverage of one or more topics in physics such a environmental physics, energy, biophysic mechanics, electricity and magnetism, electromagnetic radiation, statistical physics, solid state physics, relativity, quantum mechanics, atomic and nuclear physics.
 Prerequisite: Consent of instructor.
-EL.\